DrNoLife/Destiny-2-Solo-Enabler/README.md

 ### What's up with the Shimoneta picture?
 It's an amazing series.
 Can only recommend it to people.
 A funny show which held my attention through the entire show!

+## Troubleshooting

+If you keep getting matched with other people you can try these solutions:

+- Make absolutely sure you are using no other firewall than the default Windows one.
+If you have any other installed, disable those.
+- Change the PowerShell execution policy. <br/>https://github.com/DrNoLife/Destiny-2-Solo-Enabler/issues/29#issuecomment-1256405397
+- Check to see if there are any firewall rules which overrule the rules setup by D2SE. <br/>https://github.com/DrNoLife/Destiny-2-Solo-Enabler/issues/29#issuecomment-1236399649

+Thanks to BLTplayz and MajorMalarky for the troubleshooting suggestions.

 ## Credits
 Finding out what ports to block was not my doing.
 On the DestinyTheGame subreddit there already exists a PowerShell script which does what my program does.
 That is from where I got the port range.
 I would love to be able to just thank the creator of the script, however I can't seem to find out who exactly created it.
 Many users has posted the same script many times.
 So let this be a **thank you** to every single person out there posting the script!